 Advance booking is not required.

 Located to the north of the city centre behind Cardiff Castle.
 Entrances on Castle Street, North Road and from Sophia Gardens, Pontcanna.
-Access from the north of the city too.
+Access is also available from the north of the city.

 Cardiff Central railway station: Ten minutes walk.